skilledwolf/revtypst/template/main.typ

 $
   integral_0^infinity f(x) dif x = C,
 $
 and they will be rendered beautifully and instantly.
-It makes LaTeX feel like a thing of the past #footnote[Yes, indeed, you'd better believe it!]. asdf
+It makes LaTeX feel like a thing of the past #footnote[Yes, indeed, you'd better believe it!].

 == The subsection of doom <sec:subsec>